NanoHttpd/nanohttpd/README.md

 *NanoHttpd* has been released under a Modified BSD licence.

+## Current major development efforts

+Please take a look at the new "ssl-support" branch containing submitted code adding SSL support to NanoHttpd.
+It's a great new feature that needs all eyes to polish in preparation for a release, making sure it works on all platforms.

 ## Core Features
 * Only one Java file, providing HTTP 1.1 support.
 * 2 "flavors" - one at "current" standards and one strictly Java 1.1 compatible.